 “I’m your wedded wife.
 You can’t deny me your bed.”

 He had no choice but to admit her.
-She arrkst, “What ails you now?”
+Dame Cat arrkst, “What ails you now?”

-True knights never lie, save when it’s a matter of a lady’s reputation.
+True knights never lie, save when it’s a matter of keeping safe a lady’s reputation.
 Sir Waine sayt, “I’m wedded to an ugly cat.
 Whoever had such a wife?
 I wish I were dead.”

 “But for me, you would be.
 I crave your pardon.”
 She curled herself at his side, and slept.

-In the morn, there was a live hare by his pillow.
+In the morn, there was a live hare on his pillow.

 “What’s this?” he cried, feigning joy.

 “My gift to you,” sayt Dame Cat.
-“I crept out before dawn.
+“I crept out before dawn to catch her.
 What have you for me?”